stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 <a class="anchor" name="workflow-login-attempt"></a>
 **How Login Attempts Work**

-When an account tries to login to an application, the application's assigned account stores are consulted _in the order that they are assigned to the application_.
+When an account tries to login to your application, you submit a request to your application's `/loginAttempts` endpoint.
+Stormpath then consults the application's assigned account stores _in the order that they are assigned to the application_.
 When a matching account is discovered in a mapped account store, it is used to verify the authentication attempt and all subsequent account stores are ignored.
 In other words, accounts are matched for application login based on a 'first match wins' policy.

 Let's look at an example to illustrate this behavior.
-Assume an application named Foo has been assigned (mapped) to two account stores, a 'Customers' directory and an 'Employees' directory, in that order.
+Assume that two account stores, a 'Customers' directory and an 'Employees' directory have been assigned (mapped) to a 'Foo' application, in that order.

 The following flow chart shows what happens when an account attempts to login to the Foo application: